 Consultation title:

-To (Ofcom contact): ECC Team

-Name of respondent:

-Representing (self or organisation/s):
+To (Ofcom contact): ECC Team Name of respondent: Representing (self or organisation/s): CONFIDENTIALITY

-CONFIDENTIALITY

-Please tick below what part of your response yo u consider is confidential, giving your reasons why
+Please tick below what part of your response e you consider is confidential, giving your reasons why

 Nothing

 Name/contact details/job title

 Whole response

 Organisation

 Part of the response

 If there is no separate annex, which parts?

-still publish a reference to the contents of your general summary that does not disclose the spe ryour organisation not to be published, can Ofcom response (including, for any confidential parts, a cific information or enable you to be identified)?
+still publish a reference to the contents of yo e or your organisation not to be published, can Ofcom our response (including, for any confidential parts, a specific information or enable you to be identified)?

+DECLARATION

 that Ofcom can publish.
-However, in supplying t publish all responses, including those which are his response, I understand that Ofcom may need to
+However, in supplying publish all responses, including those which a with this cover sheet is a formal consultation responseing this response, I understand that Ofcom may need to are marked as confidential, in order to meet legal nail, Ofcom can disregard any standard e-mail text about its.

-Ofcom seeks to publish responses on receipt.
-If part), and you would prefer us to publish your replease tick here. your response is non-confidential (in whole or in esponse only once the consultation has ended,
+.
+If your response is non-confidential (in whole or in ur response only once the consultation has ended,